| GOTD.CONF(5) | File Formats Manual | GOTD.CONF(5) |

 file, using the label as identifier.
 Unless

-option is specified the
+the insecure option is specified the

 notification target URL must be a